MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/manage-indicators.md

 ### Before you begin

-It's important to understand the following requirements prior to creating indicators for certifications:
+It's important to understand the following requirements prior to creating indicators for certificates:

 - This feature is available if your organization uses Windows Defender Antivirus and Cloud–based protection is enabled.
 For more information, see [Manage cloud–based protection](../windows-defender-antivirus/deploy-manage-report-windows-defender-antivirus.md).
 - The Antimalware client version must be  4.18.1901.x or later.